-Carbonated Beverages: Although sugar-rich juices and carbonated sodas aren’t a good idea for treating the stomach flu, and can in fact cause stomach upset, carbonated beverages like sparkling water, soda water, or ginger ale are wonderful options to settle those upset stomachs and soothe your nausea.
-The exact mechanism of carbonated beverages isn’t entirely understood, although ginger and water are two other important stomach flu remedies, so it’s a double dose of goodness for your gastrointestinal system.
+Although sugar-rich juices and carbonated sodas aren’t a good idea for treating the stomach flu, and can, in fact, cause stomach upset, but carbonated beverages like sparkling water, soda water, or ginger ale are wonderful options to settle those upset stomachs and soothe your nausea.

-Simple Carbohydrates: When your stomach is under attack from one of these bacterial or viral causes of gastroenteritis, you don’t want it to have to work too hard to digest food and the crucial nutrients you need.
-That is the reason that so many people stop eating when they are sick with gastroenteritis, as it seems that everything they eat comes right back up.
+When your stomach is under attack from one of these bacterial or viral causes of gastroenteritis, you don’t want it to have to work too hard to digest food and the crucial nutrients you need.
+That is the reason that so many people stop eating when they are sick, as it seems that everything they eat comes right back up.
 However, by eating simple carbohydrates like toast, crackers, cereal, potatoes, and basic fruits and vegetables, you can likely get those nutrients digested and be on the road to recovery much quicker.

-Yogurt: One of the most important tools in the battle against gastroenteritis is already in your body, but excessive vomiting and diarrhea can compromise that defensive line.
-Beneficial bacteria in the gut helps to digest food and protect your gastrointestinal system from infections, but that bacteria is often lost through violent vomiting and diarrhea.
-Probiotics can be found in high concentrations in yogurt, and this can not only soothe your stomach, but also promote the regrowth and protective capacity of the beneficial bacteria in your gut to speed up the healing process.
+Beneficial bacteria in the gut help to digest food and protect your gastrointestinal system from infections, but that bacteria is often lost through violent vomiting and diarrhea.
+Probiotics can be found in high concentrations in yogurt, and this can not only soothe your stomach but also promote the regrowth and protective capacity of the beneficial bacteria in your gut to speed up the healing process.

-Ginger: This ancient cure-all is also quite useful in the area of gastroenteritis.
+This ancient cure-all is also quite useful in gastroenteritis.
 The active components within ginger are powerful and versatile, including its ability to soothe the stomach and protect the inner lining of your stomach from dangerous bacteria.
 Chewing on ginger has also been known to eliminate nausea, although brewing ginger tea is probably the most common application of ginger for the stomach flu.

-Fluids: One of the biggest dangers of gastroenteritis is dehydration.
-To put it bluntly, when you are vomiting and experiencing diarrhea, your body is rapidly losing its fluids, making you feel worse and slowing down every process of your body, including your immune system and compromising your digestive tract.
-You must replenish those fluids in your body before you will begin to feel better, so drink as much water as possible to keep hydrated.
+One of the biggest dangers of gastroenteritis is dehydration.
+To put it simply, when you are vomiting and experiencing diarrhea, your body is rapidly losing its fluids, making you feel worse and slowing down every process of your body, including your immune system and compromising your digestive tract.
+You must replenish those fluids before you will begin to feel better, so drink as much water as possible to keep hydrated.

-Cinnamon: One of the less “scientific” remedies for gastroenteritis is the consumption of cinnamon and honey tea, which has been a home remedy for centuries.
-The exact pathway of how this helps gastroenteritis is unknown, but honey and cinnamon both have powerful organic compounds that promote immunity and reduce inflammation.
+One of the traditional remedies for gastroenteritis is the consumption of cinnamon and honey tea, which has been a home remedy for centuries.
+Honey and cinnamon both have powerful organic compounds that promote immunity and reduce inflammation.